mfigura/Resilient-consensus-based-MARL/README.md

 3) simulation_results - contains plots that show training performance
 4) training - contains functions for training agents

-To train agents and plot results, execute main.py and plot_results.py, respectively.
+To train agents, execute main.py.

 ## Multi-agent grid world: cooperative navigation
 We train five agents in a grid-world environment.
 Their original goal is to approach their desired position without colliding with other agents in the network.